SCHH-Commons/knowledge-base/clubs/computer-club/event-schedule.md

 We hope you will take advantage of these interesting topics and join us.

+## Registration Fee & Cancellation Policy

+- All classes are held in the Computer Club Classroom unless otherwise stated.
+- Registration for the classes will close when the maximum of attendees is met or three days prior to the date of the class.
+- The Education program charges a registration fee of $5.00 per class session.
+This registration fee will be charged to your Community Association Account (CAM) as we do not accept checks or cash.
+If a class is canceled by the instructor, your Community Association Account will not be charged.
+- We are not able to Cancel a registration fee for a class under any other circumstance.
+However, if you are unable to attend a class, you may have another member attend in your place.
+When checking into the class, let the person taking your place know to give your name along with their own to the Class Assistant (CA).
+She/he should then provide his/her name and email address to the CA.

 ## iPhone: A Review of Essential Settings & Favorite Apps
 Date & Time: Thursday, January 30th, 1-3 PM
 Instructor:  Mark Davis